The top 8 financial items to review before the end of the year

 Market and Economic Overview

 This quarter reminded us that markets rarely move in a straight line.
 The S&P 500 saw a decline of a little more than 4%, driven largely by investor unease over inflation concerns and uncertainty about global trade policies.
 Additionally, international markets showed surprising resilience, with the MSCI All Country World Index ex-U.S. index outperforming the S&P 500 index by nearly 11 percentage points, marking the strongest first-quarter performance for international stocks since 1987, demonstrating the importance of diversification in your portfolios.
 And yet, these numbers mean nothing to me, and they shouldn’t to you either.
 Index returns, especially over one quarter, say nothing about whether you are on track to achieve your own personal goals or more importantly, about whether you are living your great life right now.
-You should be tracking your Return on Life index, and the stock market has nothing to do with that!
+You should be tracking your ROL index, and the stock market has nothing to do with that!
 These short-term returns are just noise, distracting you from the conversation that really matters.

 Strategic Opportunities Amid Volatility